gechandesu/quicker/README.md

 **Quicker** is a pythonic tool for querying databases.

-Quicker wraps popular Python packages:
+Quicker wraps Python bindings on DBMS libraries:

 - `mysqlclient` for MySQL.
-- `psycopg2` for PostgreSQL (not implemented yet).
+- `psycopg2` for PostgreSQL.
-- Python builtin `sqlite` for SQLite (not implemented yet).
+- `sqlite` from Python standard library for SQLite (not implemented yet).

 Connection parameters will passed to "backend" module as is.